 Pistol Shrimp Facts

-- First of all, the term Pistol Shrimp applies to any of the amazing members of the Alpheidae family of shrimp.
-Further, this family currently contains an astounding 1,119 recognized species.
+- To the surprise of some, the term Pistol Shrimp applies to many species.
+In fact, it serves for any of the amazing members of the Alpheidae family of shrimp.
+This family also currently contains an astounding 1,119 recognized species.

-- In addition, all members of this family remain characterized by possessing asymmetrical claws.
-The larger claw in all of these species is capable of generating a loud snapping sound.
+- That’s a truly astounding number.
+All members of this family, however, remain characterized by a single trait.
+That’s possessing asymmetrical claws.
+The larger claw in all of these species evolved as capable of generating a loud snapping sound.

-- Its common name derives from a unique ability it has.
-Despite its diminutive stature, the animal remains one of the loudest creatures on earth.
+- Its common name further derives from an incredibly unique ability it has.
+That’s due to the fact that, despite its diminutive stature, the animal remains one of the loudest creatures on earth.
 Its snapping can reach a volume of as much as 218 decibels.

-- Finally, it has few natural predators, for understandable reasons.
-However, like many other species, it faces potential threats to its existence.
+- Not surprisingly, the dazzling creature has few natural predators, for understandable reasons.
+Like many other species, however, it now faces potential threats to its continued existence.
 The leading danger it faces consists of climate change.

 Pistol Shrimp Physical Description

-Firstly, the awesome Pistol Shrimp typically attains an average length of only about 2 in (5 cm).
-However, the greatly oversized snapping claw may be as long as half the body length of the shrimp.
+The awesome Pistol Shrimp impresses based on factors other than sheer physical size.
+In fact, it typically attains an average length of only about 2 in (5 cm).
+The greatly oversized snapping claw, however, often grows as long as half the body length of the shrimp.

-Furthermore, this larger claw may appear on either arm.
 While it usually develops on one arm only, if lost, it will regrow on the other arm.
-Meanwhile, the arm that originally held the larger claw will grow a new, smaller claw.
+The arm that originally held the larger claw, meanwhile, will grow a new, smaller claw.
+The precise reason for this particular approach to replacement continues to elude researchers.

 - Kingdom: Animalia